 Electricity System Demand in the context of the “Electricity System Restoration Standard”, is considered by The Company to be the forecast peak National Demand which would have occurred within the 24 hour period following the start of the Total Shutdown or Partial Shutdown had the Total Shutdown or Partial Shutdown not occurred.
 Under the Electricity System Restoration Standard, 60% of peak National Demand is to be restored across all System Restoration Regions in 24 hours and 100% peak National Demand is to be restored across System Restoration Regions in 5 days.

 Following a Total Shutdown or Partial Shutdown, there are two ways in which the Total System (or the disconnected part of the System in the case of a Partial Shutdown) can be re-established.
-These being a top-down approach using Local Joint Restoration Plans or a bottom-up approach using Distribution Restoration Zone Plans.
+These being a top-down approach using Local Joint Restoration Plans or a bottom-up approach using Distribution Restoration Zone Plans, though in practice it is expected that a combination of these two approaches will be used.

 Any Local Joint Restoration Plan and/or Distribution Restoration Zone Plan comprising common Transmission Licensees’s, Network Operator’s or Restoration Contractor’s assets cannot be activated at the same time.
 However, this would not preclude a Local Joint Restoration Plan or Distributed Restoration Zone Plan from being activated at the same site(s) where there is segregation between them.